Perfects locations for small ceremonies in MN

 Minnehaha Falls

-• Remark: Nice location, can be crowded.
-Despite we can see some picture on the net, I am not 100% ceremonies are allowed down there.
+- Remark: Nice location, can be crowded.
+Although we can see some pictures on the net, I am not 100% sure that ceremonies are allowed down there.

 Check at this engagement session.